 Step 3: Name Your Personas & Add Details

 When you give a name to your buyer persona, you’re achieving two important things: first it will be easier to connect with your buyers when you feel that you are actually interacting with a real person.
 Secondly, it can help you create far more better content that is personalized or customized to the right set of audience.

 Businesses that take buyer personas seriously make sure that they focus on the details.
 So if you can, add a picture to each of your buyer personas to make them easier to connect to.
 The more realistic, the better.

-Many small businesses think that social media is only about building a brand and growing awareness.
+Many small business owners think that social media is only about being on the hashtag trending list, building a brand and growing awareness.
 But did you know that by not leveraging social networks for promoting your products you’re actually leaving money on the table?
 That’s right.
 Social media is huge and when used the right way, it can bring in a ton of sales to your business.